 What your architect recommends may surprise you and is bound to change your ideas for the better.
 The best architects think about buildings holistically, so they can easily point out that your plan to extend by filling in your side return may rob of you of light or that a loft extension would add more value than a new kitchen.
 They don’t come with preconceived ideas of what needs to be done and it is often this aspect of the consultation that is the most valuable when using an architect.

 If your architect comes up with several ideas, then it can be a good idea to call an estate agent round for a quick valuation.
 They should be able to tell you which additions will add the most value in your area.
-This is also a great tip to remember if you are having any major work done, as you can be sure to get value for money for your investment in your home.
+This is also a great tip to remember if you are having any major work done, as you can be sure that you’re getting value for money on your investment.